RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>14</sup> Simeon hath declared how God at the first did visit the Gentiles, to take out of them a people for his name.
 <sup>15</sup> And to this agree the words of the prophets; as it is written,
 <sup>16</sup> After this I will return, and will build again the tabernacle of David, which is fallen down; and I will build again the ruins thereof, and I will set it up:
-<sup>17</sup> That the residue of men might seek after the Lord, and all the Gentiles, upon whom my name is called , saith the Lord, who doeth all these things.
+<sup>17</sup> That the residue of men might seek after the Lord, and all the Gentiles, upon whom my name is called, saith the Lord, who doeth all these things.
 <sup>18</sup> Known unto God are all his works from the beginning of the world.
 <sup>19</sup> Wherefore my sentence is, that we trouble not them, which from among the Gentiles are turned to God:
 <sup>20</sup> But that we write unto them, that they abstain from pollutions of idols, and [from] fornication, and [from] things strangled, and [from] blood.